Staying competitive as an apparel retailer isn’t just about selling great clothes.

 Packing multiple pants or jeans:

-- Stack the jeans and use a bubble wrap mailer to prevent wrinkling
+- Stack the jeans and use a Padded Mailer to prevent wrinkling

 - Seal the mailer